StreamFind Get Started Guide

 via the argument metadata

-or added
+or added to

-to the engine as shown in @ref(metadata).
-The CoreEngine
+the engine as shown in @ref(metadata).
+The Engine

-the framework to manage the data processing workflow is implemented in
+framework to manage the data processing workflow is implemented in the

 and is therefore, harmonized across engines.
+Users

-Users will not directly use the CoreEngine
+will not directly use the Engine

-but it is
+but it is important to

-important to understand that it is in the background.
+understand the background.

 Metadata